sdarpeng/ammojs-doc/README.md

 A non-official ammo.js documentation forked from [zhaogong](http://www.dwenzhao.cn/profession/netbuild/ammoegine.html)

-* shows it was updated by me and needs to be checked again.
+the items which signed * means it was updated by me and needs to be checked again.

 # 一、常用的类：